 Children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it.
 The geography curriculum at Bromet Primary enables children to develop knowledge and skills that are transferable to other curriculum areas and which can and are used to promote their spiritual, moral, social and cultural development.
 Geography is, by nature, an investigative subject, which develops understanding of concepts, knowledge and skills.
 We seek to inspire in children a curiosity and fascination about the world and its people which will remain with them for the rest of their lives; to promote the children’s interest and understanding of diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 The curriculum is designed to develop knowledge and skills that are progressive, as well as transferable, throughout their time at Bromet Primary and also to their further education and beyond.

-Cross curricular outcomes in geography are specifically planned for, with strong links between geography and English lessons identified, planned for and utilised.
+Cross curricular outcomes in geography are specifically planned for, with strong links between geography and literacy lessons identified, planned for and utilised.

+Children should leave Bromet Primary School with a growing knowledge about how the world helps them to deepen their understanding of the interaction between physical and human processes.
+As children progress throughout the school, they develop a deep knowledge, understanding an appreciation of their local area and its place within the wider geographical context.
+Furthermore, we aim to equip children with skills and values that can be applied more universally.
+We want the children's enthusiasm for the subject to encourage them to seek further opportunities to develop their skills and understanding in the future.
 Outcomes in Geography books, evidence a broad and balanced geography curriculum and demonstrate children’s acquisition of identified key knowledge.
-As children progress throughout the school, they develop a deep knowledge, understanding an appreciation of their local area and its place within the wider geographical context.
 Our Geography curriculum will also lead pupils to be enthusiastic Geography learners, evidenced in a range of ways, including pupil voice and their work.